mildmojo/reflector/README.md

 HTTP requests are short-lived so clients need to poll the server to check for new messages.
 With that in mind, applications should be designed with high latency in mind.
-I'd like the crossroads between server performance and user expectations to be under three seconds.
+I'd like the crossroads between server performance and user expectations to be under three seconds in the worst case, not accounting for network infrastructure problems like 3G dropout.

 ## Model